i2mint/py2store/README.md

 basic_test(store, k=(1234, 'bob'), v={'age': 42, 'gender': 'unspecified'})
 ```

-## S3
+## S3, SQL, Zips, Dropbox

-It works pretty much like LocalStores, but stores in S3.
+S3 persister/stores work pretty much like LocalStores, but stores in S3.
 You'll need to have an account with
 AWS to use this.
 Find S3 stores in py2store.stores.s3_stores.

+SQL give you read and write access to SQL DBs and tables.

+ZipReader (and other related stores) talks to one or several files, giving you the ability to operate as if the zips were uncompressed.

+Dropbox will give you access to dropbox files through the same dict-like interface.

 # Philosophical FAQs